getsentry/rfcs/text/0032-improved-api-tokens.md

 ## Option #1

-The migration from the legacy tokens to the new tokens should be rolled out over X releases.
-This allows for a smooth transition of self-hosted instances keeping pace with the versions.
+This option strives to limit impact to the database by avoiding large bulk operations.
+To do this we'll distribute the complete implementation over two features.
+This also allows for a smooth transition of self-hosted instances keeping pace with releases.

-> With `n` being the current version.

-### `n+1`
+**In the first release:**

+1. The frontend is updated to no longer display the token value for existing tokens.
+2. The frontend is updated to accept a `name` when creating new tokens.
+3. A notification/warning in the UI should be displayed recommending users recreate their tokens, resulting in the new token version.
+4. New tokens are only displayed once at creation time to the user.
+5. New tokens are created following the new format.
-- Add a Django migration including the `hashed_token`, `name`, and `token_version` fields.
+   - A Django migration will be needed to add fields: `hashed_token`, `version`, and `name`.
-  - columns should allow `null` values for now.
-- Remove displaying the plaintext token in the frontend, and only display newly created tokens once.
+   - legacy tokens will be `version = 1` and new tokens `version = 2`
+6. As old tokens are used, they are hashed and stored in the database.
-- Implement new logic to generate the new token pattern.
+   - This does not update the token to the new format.
-  - The `token_version` should be set as `2`.
+   - The plaintext token value should be removed in this action.

-- Implement a backwards compatible means of verifying legacy tokens.
-This should:
-  - Verify the legacy token is valid/invalid.
+**In the second release:**

+1. As a Django migration, a bulk operation is executed to update all remaining legacy tokens in the database.
-  - If valid, hash the legacy token and store it in the table.
+   - This operation will hash the legacy token value, store it in the database, and remove the plaintext value.
-  - Remove the plaintext representation of the token in the table.
+   - It does **not** update the token to the new format.
-  - Mark the `token_version` as `1`.
-- A notification/warning in the UI should be displayed recommending users recreate their tokens, resulting in the new token version.

-The `n+1` Sentry version should run in production for sufficient time to update the majority of the rows in the database as the legacy tokens are _used_ by users.

-### `n+2`

-- Add a Django migration to generate the `hashed_token` value for any tokens in `sentry_apitoken` that do not already have a hashed value.
-  - Rows matching this are legacy tokens that were not used during the transition period.
-  - The `token_version` should be set to `1` for these rows.

 ## Option #2

 Instead of slowly generating the hashed token values over time of the legacy tokens (as in Option #1), we could generate a single migration that migrates the entire table to the end state.

+### Drawbacks

+- This is less than ideal because of the potential performance impact while the migration mutates each row in the table.
+Potential impacts to self-hosted installs would be unknown as well.

 ## Option #3

 To avoid the two different token versions, we could automatically prepend the prefix `sntyx_` (with `x` just being a placeholder here).
 We would then follow a similar approach to Option #1 or Option #2 to generate the hashed values.

-# Drawbacks
+### Drawbacks

-## Option #2

-- This is less than ideal because of the potential performance impact while the migration mutates each row in the table.
-Potential impacts to self-hosted installs would be unknown as well.

-## Option #3

 - Users would not be able to benefit from the Github Secrets Scanning since they would still be using their 64 character alphanumeric string without the prefix.
 - Authentication views/logic would become more complex with branching code to handle the with and without prefix cases.